 As you conduct research on a particular topic, you will come across the same authors who publish frequently.
 Researchers tend to focus on a particular area and continue to publish within it.
 When you have multiple sources by the same author, you’ll need to distinguish between them in your APA citations.
 Also, it’s important you check publication dates to make sure you are following the most current research in the field.

 Because there are a limited number of researchers in a particular topic area, these authors will often collaborate with each other.
 This bolsters their researching capability, building on individual strengths.
 This is good for the research field but confusing when you’re arranging sources in your reference list or creating in-text citations.

-When you create an APA in-text citation, you need to include author(s) name, date of publication and the page(s) number(s) if it’s direct quote, in parentheses.
-This is also called a parenthetical citation.
+When you create an APA in-text citation, you need to include author’s name, date of publication and the page number(s) if it’s direct quote.
+These are all enclosed in parentheses.
+An in-text citation is also called a parenthetical citation.
 Separate each element by a comma.
-Separate authors’ names by using the ampersand rather than spelling out and.
+Separate authors’ names by using the ampersand rather than spelling out the word “and.”